Jandini/Jandini/README.md

 You can find my all assembler source codes and binaries in [8086](https://github.com/Jandini/8086) repository.
 The code can be executed only under [DosBox](https://www.dosbox.com/).
 Kudos to the authors for keeping the legacy alive.

 Multi-Edit was one of thr text editors to edit assembler code.
-Keyboard only...
-We were raised in the age where computer mouse 🖱️ was a rare thing...

 ![ME_MASZ](https://user-images.githubusercontent.com/19593367/202818994-3e053783-9911-48be-be54-11750ee33fd1.gif)